Sunxkissed/Sunxkissed.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Fan Xu, a first-year Ph.D. student jointly trained by the University of Science and Technology of China (USTC) and the Shenzhen Loop Area Institute (SLAI), specializing in Computer Science and Technology.
 Before that, I finished my Master's studies at USTC, and I received my Bachelor degree at Dalian Universuty of Technology in 2022.
-My research interests are as follows:

-* **Scientific Machine Learning**: I focus on bridging the gap between traditional numerical methods and modern deep learning.
-The objective is to overcome the limitations of both: the high computational cost of high-fidelity simulations and the physical inconsistency of purely data-driven models.
-My research aims to accelerate complex simulations and enable robust predictions from sparse or noisy data, paving the way for advancements in areas like fluid dynamics and climate modeling.

-* **Large Language Model Reasoning**: I focus on moving beyond pattern generation to realize efficient reasoning in Large Language Models.
-This involves investigating the cognitive mechanisms of LLMs, exploring their intrinsic thought patterns to improve how they tackle complex problems.
-Crucially, a parallel focus is addressing the fundamental challenges of safety and hallucination in both Large Language Models (LLMs) and Multimodal Large Language Models (MLLMs).
+My research interest mainly includes foundation model, scientific machine learning, and world model.

-Feel free to contact me for communication and collaboration via Email: <u>markxu@mail.ustc.edu.cn</u>.
+Feel free to contact me for communication and collaboration.

+**Email**: <u>markxu@mail.ustc.edu.cn</u>  &nbsp;  **Wechat**: Markxu_0111